tumble1999/savaslabs.github.io/_posts/2016-06-27-installing-xhprof.md

 }
 ```

-The `echo` command here works fine for a drush command, but for other tasks you could use log the run url using watchdog.
+The `echo` command here works fine for a Drush command, but for other tasks you could log the run url using watchdog.

 Note: Another way to run XHProf on a Drupal site is using the [XHProf](https://www.drupal.org/project/xhprof) module, but I haven't had great luck with that.